Restoration of Erased Markings on Metal Surfaces

 Last updated:

-Restoration of erased markings is the closing bullet of UGC-NET Forensic Science Unit V, and it sits at the intersection of metallurgy, chemistry and casework volume.
-The syllabus asks you to recall why a filed-off chassis or firearm serial number is still recoverable (the strained sub-surface zone), which reagent matches which metal (Fry's for plain steel, Villela for stainless, NaOH for aluminium, copper-chloride for lead and zinc), and how the magnetic-particle, heat-tinting, ultrasonic and electrolytic alternatives fit alongside chemical etching.
-NTA likes the topic because each metal-reagent pair is a clean one-line MCQ answer and because the underlying physics (plastic deformation extending well below the visible stamp) gives a clean conceptual question.
+Restoration of erased markings sits at the intersection of metallurgy, chemistry and casework volume.
+The core physical principle is why a filed-off chassis or firearm serial number is still recoverable: the strained sub-surface zone survives below the removed surface.
+The key practical skill is matching reagent to metal (Fry's for plain steel, Villela for stainless, NaOH for aluminium, copper-chloride for lead and zinc) and understanding how the magnetic-particle, heat-tinting, ultrasonic and electrolytic alternatives fit alongside chemical etching.

-Treat this as a high-yield bullet that combines a single physics idea with a memorisation lattice.
-Learn the strained-zone explanation, the five core etchants tied to their metals, the three non-chemical alternatives (magnetic particle, heat-tinting, ultrasonic, electrolytic, X-ray / neutron radiography), the workflow (photograph, polish, etch, photograph, stop), and the Indian framing under the Arms Act 1959 and the Motor Vehicles Act 1988.
-The tool-mark NET bullet sits next to this one and gets cross-tested in short-answer style.
+The strained-zone explanation, the core etchants tied to their metals, the non-chemical alternatives (magnetic particle, heat-tinting, ultrasonic, electrolytic, X-ray / neutron radiography), the workflow (photograph, polish, etch, photograph, stop), and the Indian legal framing under the Arms Act 1959 and the Motor Vehicles Act 1988 are all covered in the sections below.
+Tool-mark examination of the filed surface itself is a closely related workstream covered separately.

 - Stamped marking